cyberirishman/Vibe-Voice-MacM4-2026/README.md

   -o ~/Desktop/en-Speaker_man.wav "https://youtube.com/watch?v=VIDEO_ID"
 ```
   ONLY DO WITH PERMISSION
+If yt-dlp complains it can't find ffmpeg (it needs it for the WAV conversion),
+add --ffmpeg-location ~/vibevoice/tools/ffmpeg if your new install downloaded the portable copy,
+or install ffmpeg with brew install ffmpeg if you have Homebrew.

 Tips: the clone inherits the character of the sample, so speak with the energy you want in the output — a flat sample produces flat speech.
 If results sound off, try a *different* 30 seconds rather than a longer file.
 You can add as many voices as you like and combine them in multi-speaker scripts.